MicrosoftDocs/winrt-api/windows.applicationmodel.core/coreapplication.md

 ## -remarks

 The system creates this object as a singleton when it runs the app.
 It is run as an Application Single-Threaded Apartment (ASTA).
 Threads created from the app singleton, such as the view provider (seen in the sample below), should be attributed as Multi-Threaded Apartment (MTAThread).
+Put another way, any thread that you spin off from the ASTA must be in an MTA.
+MTAThread is suitable for DirectX applications, see the DirectX swap chain implementation sample linked at the bottom of the page.

+This API is supported in native apps only, except for the [Properties](coreapplication_properties.md) property, which is always available.

 ```cppwinrt
 struct App : implements<App, IFrameworkViewSource, IFrameworkView>